hyperledger/caliper/docs/vNext/Runtime_Configuration.md

 if (shouldBeFast) { /* ... */ } else { /* ... */ }
 ```

-The above code also shows how a custom user module/code can easily leverage Caliper's configuration mechanism.
+The above code also shows how a plugin module can easily leverage Caliper's configuration mechanism.
 Since the `mymodule-performance-shoudbefast` setting is queried through the configuration API, setting it from various sources automatically became possible (see the next sections for details).

 > Thus adding a flexible runtime setting to any module requires only to query that setting through the configuration API when you need it (with the desired default/fallback value).

 ### Command line arguments

-If we wish to influence the behavior of a third-party code (e.g., Caliper or a user callback module), we usually can't (or don't want to) overwrite the setting in the source code.
+If we wish to influence the behavior of a third-party code (e.g., Caliper or a workload module), we usually can't (or don't want to) overwrite the setting in the source code.
 A standard way of modifying the behavior of third-party/pre-packaged applications is to provide the settings as commandline arguments.

 Starting Caliper through the [CLI](./Installing_Caliper.md#the-caliper-cli), you can override runtime settings the following way: